S. Korea Police Raid Medical Association Office Over Walkout - UrduPoint

 Around half of the surgeries scheduled at 15 major hospitals have been cancelled since last week, according to the health ministry.

-Under South Korean law, doctors are restricted from striking, and earlier this week, the government requested police investigate people connected to the stoppage.
+Under South Korean law, doctors are restricted from striking, and the government this week requested police investigate people connected to the stoppage.

 Police in Seoul confirmed a raid on the Korean Medical Association (KMA) on Friday.